joaopedroguimaraes/gesporte-crawler/README.md

 spring.jpa.hibernate.ddl-auto = update
 ```

-Now, open your cmd, go to the project root folder and do:
+If you are not using IntelliJ (having Maven installed already), open your cmd, go to the project root folder and do:

 ```
 mvn clean install
 ```

-Wait until it is finished and do:
+Wait until it is finished and run:

 ```
 mvn spring-boot:run
 ```

+With IntelliJ it comes easier.
+Run Maven `clean`, then `install`, and you're ready to Build and Run the project.

 ## What we love